 Nicole Jones, B.B.A.Senior Web Developer

 Ms. Jones serves as the Web Developer for OARC where she develops, manages, and edits web content on the IACC web site.
 During her ten years of progressive information technology experience, she has contributed to successful web projects for both the public and private sector including sites for FannieMae (fanniemae.com), FreddieMac (freddiemac.com), the National Institute of Dental and Craniofacial Research (NIDCR) (Healthy People 2010: Midcourse Review), and AOL (aolmedianetworks.com and internal sales portals for the company).
-She received a bachelor's in business administration (B.B.A.) in Information Systems Analysis and Design from Howard University as well as a Web Specialist certificate from Montgomery College in Rockville, Maryland.
+She received a bachelor's in business administration (B.B.A.) in Information Systems Analysis and Design from Howard University.

 Miguelina PerezManagement Analyst